What are the most spectacular roads in Italy?

 Rifugio Pomedes is a high mountain refuge at an elevation of 2.303m (7,555ft) above the sea level, located in the heart of the southern Alps in the Veneto region of Northern Italy.

-Rifugio Pulpito is a high mountain refuge at an elevation of 2.354m (7,723ft) above the sea level, located in the Ortler Range, in South Tyrol, in northern Italy.
+Rifugio Pulpito (also known as Kanzel-Hütte in German) is a high mountain refuge at an elevation of 2,354m (7,723ft) above sea level, located in the South Tyrol province of northern Italy.
+Situated within the breathtaking Stelvio National Park, the climb to the refuge offers some of the most dramatic views of the Ortler massif.

 Col di Tsomioy is a high mountain pass at an elevation of 2.464m (8,083ft) above the sea level, located in the Valle d’Aosta region, in northwestern Italy.